pirelaurent/cytographDB/public/docs/menuNodesSelectHide.md

 This menu works only with previously selected edges.

-- **Both sides**: select all nodes connected in any manner to a selected edge
+- **select source nodes**: select nodes that are the origin of a selected directed edge (FK owner)
-- **Source nodes**: select nodes that are the origin of a selected edge (FK owner)
+- **both sides**: select all nodes connected in any manner to a selected edge

-- **Destination nodes**: select nodes that are the destination of a selected edge
+- **select target nodes**: select nodes that are the destination of a selected directed edge

 💡 **Tip:** Example use case — filter edges by native category such as `"triggers generated"`.
 Then apply **From Selected Edges → Both Sides** to highlight a subgraph of source and impacted tables by triggers.